-My motivation for working in public health is a desire to use interdisciplinary approaches to understand how the natural and social environment affects human health, and to use this understanding as a basis for advocacy and action.
-This concern originated during my undergraduate degree in Human Sciences in Oxford (2002-2005).
-It has since been reinforced by my time at LSHTM completing an MSc in Epidemiology (2005-2006) and a PhD in the Department of Epidemiology and Population Health (2006-2009).
+I work in public health because I hope to help understand how the natural and social environment affects human health, and to use this understanding as a basis for advocacy and action.
+My motivation to do this originated during my interdisciplinary undergraduate degree in Human Sciences in Oxford (2002-2005).
+It has since been reinforced by my time at LSHTM completing an MSc in Epidemiology (2005-2006), a PhD (2006-2009), and a NIHR Postdoctoral Fellowship (2010-2015).

-Between 2007 I and 2010 I taught the Research Methodology module of the Child and Adolescent Mental Health MSc at the Institute of Psychiatry, London.
+Between 2007 and 2010, and since 2015, I have taught the Research Methodology module of the Child and Adolescent Mental Health MSc at the Institute of Psychiatry, London.

-In addition, I have taught within LSHTM on the Extended Epidemiology, DANES and International Mental Health MSc study modules, and on related short courses.
+In addition, I have taught within LSHTM since 2007 on the Extended Epidemiology, DANES and International Mental Health MSc study modules, and on related short courses.

-During my NIHR fellowship I intend to research the effectiveness and equity of transport interventions, with a focus on both public health and environmental impacts.
-So far this has involved spending three terms as a visiting researcher at the Centre for Diet and Activity Research (CEDAR) in Cambridge, and one term at the Transport Studies Unit (TSU) of Oxford University, plus collaborating with researchers in other institutions.
+During my NIHR fellowship much of my research has related to the effectiveness and equity of transport interventions, with a focus on both public health and environmental impacts.
+So far this has involved spending three terms as a visiting researcher at the Centre for Diet and Activity Research (CEDAR) in Cambridge, one term at the Transport Studies Unit (TSU) of Oxford University and one term at the Centre for Exercise, Nutrition and Health Sciences at the University of Bristol, plus collaborating with researchers in other institutions.
 Projects have included:

-- Leading an investigation of uptake and usage patterns of the London Cycle Hire Scheme.
+- Investigating uptake, usage patterns and health impacts of the London Cycle Hire Scheme.

 - Using quantitative data from the iConnect study (CEDAR and TSU, among a larger consortium) to examine the links between health outcomes and carbon emissions, and to examine the impacts of new infrastructure designed to promote walking and cycling.